From 70 feet above the ground, it’s easy to see that the high life provides a bird’s eye view that takes your breath away.

 That’s good to know when you step up on the tall tower to hook up to the twin 1200 foot cables called “Spruce” and “Willow.”
 It’s a side by side chance to race to the course’s finish on a unique adventure that’ll bring you back for more.

-Dale Larson noted, “It’s pretty tough not to smile on a zip line.”
+Dale Larson noted with a mile wide grin, “It’s pretty tough not to smile on a zip line.”

 He’s right!
 High Life Adventures is a fine memory maker for a special family activity day.
 The unique recreation destination operates zip line tours by reservation only each Friday thru Tuesday @ 11am, 1pm and 3pm through the winter.